3ka1tz/so_long/README.md

 The player’s goal is to collect all collectibles on the map and then escape by choosing the shortest possible route.

-Use W, A, S, and D keys to move the character.
+Use WASD or arrow keys to move the character.
 At every move, the current number of movements will be displayed in the shell.

 ## Instructions